frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

 ### runF

-If we are intested in both the final environment and the fetch result, we can use `FetchM#runF` to get a `(FetchEnv, A)` pair.
+If we're interested in both the final environment and the fetch result, we can use `FetchM#runF` to get a `(FetchEnv, A)` pair.

 ```tut:book
 def program[F[_]](